 - add the ginger, rice and 3 tbsp of the marinade and stir well

-- add the stock to the pan and stir again
+- add the stock and the chicken to the pan and stir again

 - cover the pan and bring to a boil